 Several destinations, including Oceanside, Greater Palm Springs, Monterey County and Big Bear Lake, emphasize to visitors opportunities for sourcing environmentally responsible lodgings, eateries and experiences; offer tips for minimizing impacts from travel; and promote volunteer experiences for visitors to give back during their stay.
 Other destinations, like Sonoma County, offer tools and resources to local hospitality businesses to improve the sustainability of their operations.

 Visit California has a partnership with Kind Traveler, the first “give and get” hotel booking platform, to incentivize travelers to enrich the destinations they visit.
-Kind Traveler’s Every Stay Gives Back (ESGB) program, for which there are 25 participating lodging properties in California, harness revenue from every guest stay to benefit local charities.
+Kind Traveler’s Every Stay Gives Back (ESGB) program has generated over $200,000 from guest stays to benefit local charities.

 A countless number of hospitality businesses in California are certified under the California Green Business Network.
 The network, which is operated by counties and cities throughout California, carry out desktop audits and in-person inspections of participating businesses to verify compliance with its green business standards – which include water and energy conservation, waste reduction measures and the prohibition of harmful chemicals, among other requirements.

-Destinations in California including Sonoma County, Los Angeles and Oceanside have undergone comprehensive destination assessments from the GSTC to measure and evaluate compliance within the criteria.
+Destinations in California including Sonoma County, Los Angeles and Oceanside have undergone comprehensive assessments from the GSTC to measure and evaluate compliance within the GSTC-destination standard.
 These assessments provide valuable guidance to advance sustainability within their destinations.

 In addition to assessing destinations, the GSTC offers accreditation to qualifying certification bodies.
 These accredited bodies, like EarthCheck and Green Destinations, provide sustainability certification to destinations that meet its rigorous standards.
 Businesses employ these certifying bodies as well to improve the sustainability of their operations and show customers their commitment to being good stewards of the earth.
 Taj Campton Place in San Francisco, Alila Marea Beach Resort in Encinitas, El Encanto, A Belmond Hotel in Santa Barbara, Ventana Big Sur and Alila Napa Valley have all achieved certification under EarthCheck.